era-platform/cene/notes/docs.md

 \= (defn new-promise then ...)
 \= then (fn mode promise ...)
 \=
-\= Constructs a monad with a result value of `(nil)`.
-If invoked, it
+\= Constructs a monad.
+If invoked, it calls the callback in a later
-\= calls the callback in a later tick with the then-current modality
+\= tick with the then-current modality and a fresh promise value, and
-\= and a fresh promise value, and it performs the callback's monadic
+\= it performs the callback's monadic side effects.
+The promise is not
-\= side effects.
-The promise is not yet fulfilled.
+\= yet fulfilled.

 \= (defn promise-fulfillment promise then ...)
 \= then (fn mode fulfillment ...)
 \=
-\= Constructs a monad with a result value of `(nil)`.
-If invoked, it
+\= Constructs a monad.
+If invoked, it calls the callback in a later
-\= calls the callback in a later tick with the then-current modality
+\= tick with the then-current modality and the promise's fulfillment
-\= and the promise's fulfillment value, and it performs the callback's
+\= value, and it performs the callback's monadic side effects.
+If the
-\= monadic side effects.
-If the promise is never actually fulfilled,
+\= promise is never actually fulfilled, this callback will not be
-\= this callback will not be called.
+\= called.

 \= (defn promise-put-fulfillment promise fulfillment ...)
 \=
-\= Constructs a monad with a result value of `(nil)`.
-If invoked, it
+\= Constructs a monad.
+If invoked, it installs the given value as the
-\= installs the given value as the fulfillment value of the promise,
+\= fulfillment value of the promise, or it causes an error if a
-\= or it causes an error if a fulfillment value has already been
+\= fulfillment value has already been installed for the promise.
+(The
-\= installed for the promise.
-(The meaning of "already" may depend on
+\= meaning of "already" may depend on how the current modality works.
-\= how the current modality works.
-For modalities that are temporal in
+\= For modalities that are temporal in the concrete sense of a wall
-\= the concrete sense of a wall clock, it has its usual meaning.)
+\= clock, it has its usual meaning.)